laggykiller/wastickers_creater/README.md

 Note that the compile script will download `ffmpeg`, `imagemagick`, `bzip2` and `zip` binaries automatically, as well as pip installing `requests`, `pyunpack`, `patool` and `pyinstaller` if not found

-# How to import .wasticker file into WhatsApp
+# How to import .wastickers file into WhatsApp
 1. Download Sticker maker on your phone [iOS version](https://apps.apple.com/us/app/sticker-maker-studio/id1443326857) | [Android version](https://play.google.com/store/apps/details?id=com.marsvard.stickermakerforwhatsapp)
-2. Transfer the .wasticker file into your phone
+2. Transfer the .wastickers file into your phone
 3. Share the file to Sticker Maker app
 4. Inside Sticker Maker app, you can then import the stickers into WhatsApp

 # How does this work?
-`.wasticker` files are actually zip files.
+`.wastickers` files are actually zip files.
 They contain `author.txt` (Author of sticker pack), `title.txt` (Title of sticker pack), stickers file in png/webp format and cover photo in png.

 Note that the zip file was created with 'junk-paths' (`zip -j`)